-- The CDC asks users questions about themselves to better target their messages.
+The CDC asks contacts questions about themselves to better target their messages.

 Provide Access to More Information:

-- Include a phone number or URL in your message, so users can follow up.
+Include a phone number or URL in your message, so contacts can follow up.

 2) CDC: Social Media Guidelines and Best Practices (2010), Sample Messages

 "Test your smoke alarms and carbon monoxide detector when u turn your clocks back on Nov 1; replace batteries if needed.
 Call CDC 800-232-4636 or http://m.cdc.gov."